Natkeeran/islandora_solution_pack_oralhistories/README.md

 # Oral Histories Solution Pack

 *This is a prototype for our Oral Histories Project serving as a proof of concept of utilizing emerging HTML5 video, WEBVTT technologies and existing islandora SPs.
-Now we are moving on to a slightly different architecture on Master Branch*
+Now we are moving on to a slightly different architecture on Master Branch.
+No changes will be made on this branch.*

 ## Introduction